Table of Contents

 7 – Tell readers the post has been updated

 Updating old posts can help you get more readers and more respect.
-Showing them and search engines that you keep your posts fresh and up-to-date is good for your health and wellness business!
+Showing your audience and search engines that you keep your posts fresh and up-to-date is good for your health practice!